-C. Residential - Agricultural District
+C. Residential - Agricultural District (amended March 10, 2020)

 This zoning district shall encompass most of the Town of Nottingham as shown on the Zoning Map, as amended.
 It shall be a zone of low density residential and agricultural uses consistent with the Vision of the Master Plan to retain Nottingham's rural landscape.